What Are Dental Implants?

 Once you are comfortable, we will then undergo the following procedure.

-1) Create a small incision in the gum tissue to expose the crest of jawbone.
+1) Create a small incision in the gum tissue to expose the crest of the jawbone.

 2) Create pilot holes using a special instrument